Frequently Asked Questions

 Usually, HMRC will transfer the funds directly to us, your agent.
 You then have the option of being paid via BACS or cheque, after deduction of our fee.
 The choice is yours.

-In addition to the late filing penalty, daily penalties have been introduced this year – please refer to our blog article on fines within this site.
+In addition to the late filing penalty, daily penalties have been introduced this year.

 If, unfortunately, you miss the deadline, we are able to help to bring your tax affairs up to date.